SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     :param str personID: The ID of the person.
     :param str biometricID: The ID of the biometric.
-    :param biometricData: The content and attributes of the biometric.
+    :param biometricData: The content and attributes of the biometric, this can be partial data.
-    :param dict options: The processing options.
-Supported options are transactionID.
+    :param string transactionID: The (optional) client generated transactionID.
     :return: a status indicating success or error.

-.. py:function:: deleteBiometric(biometricID, options)
+.. py:function:: deleteBiometric(biometricID, transactionID)
     :noindex:

     Delete a biometric for a person.